badini-local-project/Badini-Language-Project/README.md

-# Badini-Language-Project
+# Badini Language Project

-Community-driven effort to bring Badini Kurdish language support to open-source Software - Operating System - Digital World
+Community-driven effort to bring Badini Kurdish language support to open-source software, operating systems, and the digital world.

+## Why This Exists

+Badini Kurdish has no standard technical terminology.
+Developers, students, and educators in Duhok and across Badini-speaking regions are forced to use Arabic or English for every technical concept.
+This project builds the missing foundation.

 ## Goals

 - Build a Badini technical dictionary
-- Translate open-source software
+- Translate open-source software interfaces
-- Improve Badini language support on linux and other platform
+- Improve Badini language support on Linux and other platforms
-- Preserve snf promote Badini in technology
+- Preserve and promote Badini in technology

-## Vision

-To make Badini Kurdish available in software, operating systems, websites, educational platforms, and open-source projects.

 ## Current Progress

-- Technical dictionary
+- Technical dictionary: 26 terms and growing
-- Translation terminology
+- Translation terminology folder
-- Open-source localization effort
+- Open-source localization effort started

 ## How to Contribute

-1. Add new terms
-2. Review translations
-3. Suggest improvements
-4. Translate software projects
+### Option 1 — No Git needed (easiest)
+1. Open `dictionary.csv`
+2. Click the pencil ✏️ icon (Edit this file)
+3. Add your term at the bottom in this exact format: